 Simple English definitions for legal terms

-Read a random definition: board of legal specialization
+Read a random definition: post

 Statutory subject matter: In order for an invention to be eligible for a patent, it must meet certain requirements.
 One of these requirements is that it must fall into one of five categories: compositions of matter (like drugs or glue), articles of manufacture (like screwdrivers or rakes), machines (like car engines), processes (like medical procedures), or new and useful improvements to any of these categories.
 This is known as statutory subject matter.
 The invention must also not fall into any exceptions recognized by the courts, which is known as judicial subject matter.